Updated: Jul 17

 Because I too get lonely.

-One of the main reasons why people get lonely is because people feel disconnected.
+One of the main reasons why people get lonely is because they feel disconnected.
 And to overcome this, the obvious answer would be…well to connect.

 Connecting with people doesn’t go without effort.
 Sometimes doing so results in rejection and not many people (like myself) want to deal with it.